SamueleSoraggi/HMMploidy/README.md

 # Hidden Markov Ploidy
-Tool for inferring ploidy levels, testing for aneuploidy and other stuff.
+Tools for inferring ploidy levels, testing for aneuploidy and other stuff.
 Calculating its allele frequencies and genotype likelihoods requires to download the following tool
 * [ANGSD](https://github.com/ANGSD/angsd).
 Once ANGSD is downloaded, substitute the file `abcFreq.cpp` with the one in this github repository, and thereafter compile ANGSD.
 This allows to model allele frequencies for poliploidy genomes and not only for the diploid case.
 * [NGSPOLY](https://github.com/ImperialCollegeLondon/ngsJulia/tree/master/ngsPoly)